 The program meets the requirements of this Key Element.
-The program provided evidence of having the foundational curriculum which covers the knowledge and skill required to practice as an MFT by covering the Foundational Curricular Areas.
+The program provided evidence of foundational curricular areas being met in the curriculum.

 Key Element IV-C: Foundational and Advanced Application Components

 The program must demonstrate they offer an application component with appropriate placement in the curriculum, duration, focus, and intensity consistent with their program's mission, goals, and outcomes.